mlibre/face_recognition/README.md

 ~~~bash
    $ python2 detect_face.py pics/girl_2.jpg
 ~~~
-##How to config this program for your program
+##How to config this program for what you want
-I designed this program specify for front mobile camera images.
+I designed this program specify for mobiles front camera's images.
 If you want to detect better/more face, eyes or smile, change detectmuiltiscale function parameters values.